Mining for Potent Inhibitors through Artificial Intelligence and Physics: A Unified Methodology for Ligand Based and Structure Based Drug Design: The iMiner Algorithm and Workflow

+Conceptually, generating molecules using a string representation is similar to how text is generated in a natural language processing task.
+Our method starts with a specific {\fontfamily{qcr}\selectfont [Break]} token, and for each molecule, we utilized an RNN that takes in the last token in the string, together with the hidden state from last step to predict a distribution of tokens following the current string.
+In this work a specific variant of the RNN, known as the AWD-LSTM, was used due to its exceptional performance in similar generative tasks (Figure \ref{fig:workflow}a).\cite{Merity2018}

 \textbf{SELFIES representation of inhibitor molecules}.
-An arbitrary molecule can be represented as a topological graph using two main approaches: adjacency matrix based methods and string based methods.
+An arbitrary molecule can be represented as a topological graph using two main approaches: adjacency matrix methods and string based methods.
 The former uses an N by N matrix to encode a molecule, where N is the number of atoms in the molecule, and the values of the matrix are typically bond orders between atoms.
-An adjacency matrix is not ideal for generative tasks, because the size of the molecule that can be generated should not be fixed, and the learning of chemical knowledge by a ML model through adjacency matrix can be difficult.
+An adjacency matrix is not ideal for generative tasks, because the

+size of the molecule that can be generated should not be fixed, and the learning of chemical knowledge by a ML model through adjacency matrix can be difficult.
 Instead, string based methods are more suited for molecular generation tasks, and SMILES strings have been the standard for molecular representation due to its conciseness and readability.
 However, SMILES strings have relatively complex syntax, require matching of open and close brackets for branching, and ring modeling/modification is not trivial.
 Therefore, generating novel, chemically correct compounds through use of SMILES strings can be challenging.

 The SELFIES molecular representation\cite{Krenn2020} is specifically designed to ensure that all generated strings correspond to valid molecules.
 By utilizing {\fontfamily{qcr}\selectfont [Branch]} and {\fontfamily{qcr}\selectfont [Ring]} tokens with predefined branch lengths and ring sizes, as well as generating symbols using derivation rules, the SELFIES representation guarantees that valence bond constraints are met, and any combinations of tokens from its vocabulary corresponds to a valid molecule.
-Therefore, we have used SELFIES in our generative model to encode molecules since it does not need to learn chemical syntax rules, and can allocate more of its learning capacity towards generating valid molecules with properties of interest as shown in Figure \ref{fig:workflow}A.
+Therefore, we have used SELFIES in our generative model to encode molecules since it does not need to learn chemical syntax rules, and can allocate more of its learning capacity towards generating valid molecules with properties of interest.